MichalSoszko/mdp-workshop/Session 2b - hands-on exercises.md

     {% endtest %}
     ```

     The code above defines a macro of type `test` called `is_positive_value`.
 This macro uses two variables called `model` and `column_name`.
 These are important variable names and should not be changed as they allow this test to be applied within dbt model YAML metaconfig.
-Notice, we call variables within the SQL code referencing them with double `{{ }}` notation.
+Notice, in dbt, we call variables within the SQL code referencing them with double `{{ }}` notation.

 3. In `models` folder edit YAML file called `model_order_items_with_tax.yml` and add new lines of code: